 Add a variable at a time.

 Start on flat surfaces like a track.
 Keep the runs super slow.
 Don’t add speed, distance, or different terrain until you’ve mastered where you’re at for 2-4 consecutive runs without pain.

 This is kind of like when you start your baby on solids: start with avocado.
 Stick with it for a few days to make sure your babe is doing okay before introducing bananas…You remember the drill.
 That same philosophy is good for your return to running.
 Just like feeding your baby, keep it simple.

-Alternate run days.
+Alternate run and rest days.

 Don’t freak out.

 When you get back into running, it can produce a lot of anxiety.
 First, you feel completely out of shape, so it is hard.
 Second, you worry any pain you feel in your injury is a big step back.
 Third, as your body adjusts to the new stress, you feel new aches and pains and worry that it’s a new injury.

 This is all normal and it’s important to listen to your body but also remember that a little bit of pain is your body readjusting and strengthening.
 As long as it is not past a level 3 and last for more than two days, you’re good to keep progressing.